 The School District places no limit on the amount it may invest in any one issuer.
 The School District's policy minimizes concentration of credit risk by requiring diversification of the investment portfolio so that the impact of potential losses from any one type of security or issuer will be minimized.
-At June 30, 2022, the School District had no investments other than U.S. Treasury and pooled funds, which are not subject to concentration of credit risk.
+At June 30, 2023, the School District had no investments other than U.S. Treasurys, which are not subject to concentration of credit risk.